pdroll/Raspberry-Pi-Node-Server/README.md

 *Note* - By default Raspbian ships with the British keyboard layout, which makes some keys hard to find.
 If you can't find the `|` character, ensure Num Lock is on, hold alt, then press 1,2,4 on the keypad.

-## Step 2:  Boot from USB (optional)
+## <a name="step-2"></a>Step 2:  Boot from USB (optional)
 If your paranoid about the write limits of SD cards over time, or have been burned by a corupted SD card one too many times, you can instruct your Pi to boot from a USB flash drive instead.
-If you're not worried about this, skip ahead to Step 3.
+If you're not worried about this, skip ahead to [Step 3](#step-3).

 If you have a Raspberry Pi 3, there are [new instructions](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md) on how to accomplish this.
 The cool thing about this, is that after following those steps, you can remove the SD and boot entirely from USB.
 Pretty cool.